 Key Takeaways

-When workplace allegations arise, you should ensure that you have thorough investigative processes in place to handle any claims of misconduct or harassment.
+In the event of a workplace allegation, you, as an employer, have several rights concerning dismissing employees.
+However, you must ensure that you are also respecting the rights of your employees and only dismissing them when necessary.
+You have thorough investigative processes in place to handle any claims of misconduct or harassment.
 This will prevent any issues that may arise from failing to:

 - take appropriate action; or